Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

    trace_buffer_size=500M
    ```

-   Refer to the [xrt.ini](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/xrt.ini-File) documentation for more information.
+   For more information, refer to the [xrt.ini](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/xrt.ini-File) documentation.

 2. After execution on the board, transfer the generated `device_trace_0.csv`, `hal_host_trace.csv`, and `xrt.run_summary` files back to your system.